This homemade Salisbury steak recipe with mushroom gravy has really stood the test of time and has been a classic for many families since the 1950s.

 How To Make Salisbury Steak?

-In large bowl, use a potato masher to mash the meat.
+In a large bowl, use your hands to mix the ingredients with the meat.

 In a large nonstick skillet, add the butter then sliced onions.
 Cook for 5 minutes on medium-high heat.
 Spread the onions on the sides, leaving the middle open.
 Add the meat.